handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 :::

-You can also change the sort icons by changing the `content` property of the same psuedo-elements:
+You can also replace the sort icons by changing the `content` of the same pseudo-elements:

 ::: only-for javascript